 - a.
-A minimum cumulative undergraduate grade point average of 2.5 and a score of at least 368 on the MAT (or a minimum scaled score of 146 on the verbal reasoning section of the GRE and a minimum scaled score of 140 on the quantitative reasoning section of the GRE. - A written agreement from a practicing teacher in reading/language arts who will function as your mentor during the program. - c.
+A minimum cumulative undergraduate grade point average of 2.75 (or 3.00 on the last 60 hours); or a minimum raw score of a 388 on the MAT; or a minimum scaled score of 150 on the verbal reasoning section and a minimum scaled score of 141 on the quantitative reasoning sections of the GRE. - b.
+A written agreement from a practicing teacher in reading/language arts who will function as your mentor during the program. - c.
 Participation in an assessment of professional dispositions - d.
 Completion of a partnership school agreement